Jaydccq/amazon-database/README.txt

 Carts Guru (Yizhe Chen): responsible for Cart / Order
 1. Designed the Orders table, with OrderID as the primary key.
-2. Created the preliminary website page-by-page design with Hongyi Duan.
+2. Created the preliminary website page-by-page design.
 3. Developed functionalities for:
     i.
 Cart Management: Users can add/remove items and adjust quantities. ii.
 Order Processing: Checkout system and order confirmation.